What to do after running the Hybrid Configuration Wizard (HCW)? After running HCW, the on-premises…

 Keep reading: Outlook keeps asking for password after migration »

-In this article, you learned how to fix Winmail.dat attachment in Outlook when using Office 365.
+You learned how to fix Winmail.dat attachment in Outlook when using Office 365.
 Check and edit the settings in Office 365 Exchange Admin Center or with Exchange Online PowerShell.
 After that, verify if it’s working by sending an email.
 No more Winmail.dat attachments at the recipient inbox!

 Did you enjoy this article?
 You may also like Delete folder in Exchange Online from all mailboxes.
 Don’t forget to follow us and share this article.